apache/singa-doc/docs-site/docs/software-stack.md

 buffered by the `Scheduler` to create a [computational graph](./graph) for efficiency and memory optimization.

-### Module
+### Model

-`Module` provides an easy interface to implement new network models.
-You just need to inherit `Module` and define the forward propagation of the model by creating and calling the layers or operators. `Module` will do autograd and update the parameters via `Opt` automatically when training data is fed into it.
+[Model](./graph) provides an easy interface to implement new network models.
+You just need to inherit `Model` and define the forward propagation of the model by creating and calling the layers or operators. `Model` will do autograd and update the parameters via `Opt` automatically when training data is fed into it.

 ### ONNX